Broadcast-Utilities/audiostack/README.md

 ## System design
 The system design involves delivering the broadcast through SRT.
 Liquidsoap uses the main input (SRT 1) as much as possible.
 If it becomes unavailable or silent, the system switches to an emergency track.

-## Scripts
-- **icecast2.sh**: This script installs Icecast 2 and provides SSL support via Let's Encrypt/Certbot.
-Execute it using `/bin/bash -c "$(curl -fsSL https://gitlab.broadcastutilities.nl/broadcastutilities/radio/audiostack/-/raw/main/icecast2.sh?ref_type=heads)"`
-- **install.sh**: Installs Liquidsoap with fdkaac support in a Docker container.
-Execute it using `/bin/bash -c "$(curl -fsSL https://gitlab.broadcastutilities.nl/broadcastutilities/radio/audiostack/-/raw/main/install.sh?ref_type=heads)"`

-## Configurations
-- **radio.liq**: A production-ready Liquidsoap config-file.
-- **docker-compose.yml**: Basic Liquidsoap configuration in Docker.

 ## Compatibility
-1. Tested on Ubuntu 24.04 and Debian 12.
+1. Tested on Ubuntu 24.04.
-2. Supports x86_64 or ARM64 system architectures (e.g., Ampere Altra, Raspberry Pi).
+2. Supports x86_64 system architectures.
 3. Requires an internet connection for script dependencies.